 We are committed to providing beach and coastal areas that support a wide range of activities.
 Improving accessibility, the enhancement of the ecological and amenity values of our coastal environment and ensuring safety are functions the Council participates in through beach patrols, monitoring and signage.
 We also ensure that beach accessways are maintained to a usable level.

 Coastal maintenance

-The council carried out the following coastal maintenance activities during 2018/19:
+The Council carried out the following coastal maintenance activities during 2018/19:

-- regular cleaning of beach outlets;
+- o regular cleaning of beach outlets;

-- minor repairs to seawalls; and
+- o minor repairs to seawalls; and

-- monitoring coastal assets.
+- o monitoring of coastal assets.